Slick2DFish/winpdf2rm/README.md

 \
 3. Download script.py and tmp.zip from my repository.\
 4. Download [Drawj2d](https://sourceforge.net/projects/drawj2d/files/) \
-5. Put `script.py` into Drawj2d/ directory  (Alternative you can create your own directory and just put drawj2d into it)\
+5. Put `script.py` into Drawj2d/ directory  (Alternatively you can create your own directory and just put drawj2d into it)\
 6. Extract zip and put `tmp/` also to Drawj2d/